mymonero/mymonero-app-js/README.md

 See [Building the app for production](./docs/PRODUCTION_BUILDS.md) for information.

+## Running in development mode

+Testing in development mode does not require you to package, sign, and install the app, and will cause the Developer window to be shown.

+To launch the desktop app in dev mode, run `bin/start_dev_desktop`.

 ## Contributing

 Contributions by way of [pull request](https://help.github.com/articles/about-pull-requests/) are quite welcome.

 If you would like to contribute, please read the [architecture notes](./docs/ARCHITECTURE.md) in order to familiarize yourself with the reasons behind the current structure.
 Feel free to create a Github issue if you find any areas of the code which could use explanation or if you'd like to discuss improvements, report bugs, or ask non-support, developer-only questions.

+For background on this project, see [Why we built the native apps](./docs/WHY_NATIVE.md).

 You may also like to read the unofficial [roadmap](./docs/ROADMAP.md) to get a picture of our thoughts for the future.

-There's also an icebox of ideas and todos waiting to be knocked out.
+There's also an icebox of ideas, features, improvements, fixes, and other todos waiting to be knocked out.

 ## Contributors